khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 <!-- some influencers don't reply your messages unless you have an x amount of followers -->

 #### Discussion
-- What if a Wikipedia page is written by an expert in the relevant field, e.g. a professor at Essex University?
+- *What if a Wikipedia page is written by an expert in the relevant field, e.g. a professor at Essex University?
+Would it be a credible source of information?*
-- Should teachers in higher education be active online, for example, share their teaching resources on the Web and engage with learners who did not formally enroll in a module?
+- *Should teachers in higher education be active online, for example, [share their teaching resources on the Web](../index) and engage with learners who did not formally enroll in a module?*
-- What is the future of education?
-What do students get for paying their high fees?
+- *What is the future of education?
+What do students get for paying their high fees?*
-- Shall students' learning rely entirely on the processes of formal education, such as lectures/workshops primarily using established forms of resources (e.g., academic journals) and assignments (e.g., essays or portfolios)?
-Or should their learning be more agile and incorporate the use of information on the Web (e.g., blog articles) and feedback on their works outside their workshops, i.e., should they seek feedback from people on discipline-related forums?
+- *Shall students' learning rely entirely on the processes of formal education, such as lectures and workshops primarily using established forms of resources (e.g., academic journals) and assignments (e.g., essays or portfolios)?
+Or should their learning be more agile and incorporate the use of information on the Web (e.g., blog articles) and feedback on their works outside their workshops, i.e., should they seek feedback from people on discipline-related forums?*
-- Should we expect students to know how to use professional identities in resident modes efficiently?
-Probably not, but **they should be encouraged** to develop this practice.
+- *Should we expect university students to know how to use professional identities in resident modes efficiently?
+If, not, should they be at least encouraged to develop this practice?*

 ### 3. Open Practice